-Psychometric Tests are designed to measure an individual’s psychological attributes.
+Psychometric Testing is designed to measure an individual’s psychological attributes.

 They either test a person’s maximum performance or their typical performance depending on their format.